atanasster/electionsbg/README.md

 - [Sofia city districts](https://sofiaplan.bg/api/).
 The original files have been optimized and incorporated into the administrative regions maps.

+- [World countries](https://github.com/johan/world.geo.json).
+The original maps have been grouped into continents.

 ### Settlements names
 - [EKATTE catalog](https://www.nsi.bg/nrnm/ekatte/regions).
 The settlement names in English and Bulgarian.